Viral Reservoir Can Explain Persistent Low Level Viremia With Good Adherence on ART

 These results are also important for HIV positive people as intermittent adherence is often proposed as the likely cause.

-The PARTNER study provided limited data that low level viral load (
+The PARTNER study provided limited data that low level viral load (<200 copies/mL) is not seen as a risk from HIV transmission (as this threshold was the definition for undetectable in PARTNER).

 [Note from TheBodyPro: This article was originally published by HIV i-Base on March 6, 2019.
 We have cross-posted it with their permission.]